 The thesis involves the development of an Eco-Social Design project and is practice-based.
 It is underpinned by applying approaches, methods and practices of design research including appropriate scientific and theoretical considerations (as learnt in the courses of the area Observe, Analyse & Apply).
-It builds upon the work of the design project in Semester 3.
+It builds upon the work of each student's own design project in Semester 3.